 The call for the Japanese Award for Outstanding Research on Development is now open.
 We invite researchers from developing and transition countries to submit research proposals on the theme of doing research in developing countries: the role of non-academic actors, new communication platforms and leadership in social sciences.
 Learn more.
 Apply by 26 July 2019.
 Queries may be sent to email@example.com.

 Note: There was no Global Development Awards Competition in 2018.

 Global Development Awards Competition 2017

-Entries for this year's Global Development Awards Competition have been assessed, and winners have been announced.
-Proposals under both awards categories were accepted until 16 July, 2017, addressing the theme, ‘Skill Development and Employment Generation’, in the areas of agriculture, manufacturing and digital technology.
-Winners of the current round were chosen by an eminent jury at GDN’s conference, held in New Delhi, India, in March 2018; an event attended by international development practitioners where finalists presented their proposals.
+Proposals under both awards categories addressed the theme, ‘Skill Development and Employment Generation’, in the areas of agriculture, manufacturing and digital technology.
+Winners were chosen by an eminent jury at GDN’s conference, held in New Delhi, India, in March 2018.
 Finalists from both award categories were invited to present their proposals at the conference.
 Learn more.